othiagosilva/myTrainer/README.md

 <p align="center"> For trainers, coachs and athletes </p>

 ### PS
-Before I write about the solution this app provides you should know that it currently is the 1st version of my conclusion work for college and I'm still developing it, some functionalities still doesn't work or aren't completed.
+Before reading about the app you should now that it is my university final paper.
+It's still in development and all code here are to be used for study only.

 # 🎯 Functions